renanmoraisdasilva/ESP-8266/README.md

 # ESP-8266
-An application of the NodeMCU ESP-8266 to sample a signal, calculate the RMS value and output a PWM Signal with the related duty-cycle.
+An application using NodeMCU ESP-8266 to sample a signal, calculate the RMS value and output a PWM Signal with the related duty-cycle.

 I would like to thank OverEngineeredInOz for his amazing work regarding fast-sampling using Arduino, which was was of great help, check him out at: https://github.com/OverEngineeredInOz